PhilMele/M2Project/readme.md

 ### 1.2 User Stories <a name="user-goals"></a>

-As a user I want to create a hero with a certain level of customisation by giving my hero a name of my choice and attribute it an avatar.
+* As a user I want to create a hero with a certain level of customisation by giving my hero a name of my choice and attribute it an avatar.
-As the site owner I want to let the hero enter a name of their choice and offer a selection of 2 avatars to choose from
+* As the site owner I want to let the hero enter a name of their choice and offer a selection of 2 avatars to choose from

-As a user I want to recieve an end goal and have total freedom in how I achieve this end goal As the site owner I want to set an overall mission without any validation checkpoints in between to unlock the next stage and leave the hero to possibility to make bad choices
+* As a user I want to recieve an end goal and have total freedom in how I achieve this end goal
+* As the site owner I want to set an overall mission without any validation checkpoints in between to unlock the next stage and leave the hero to possibility to make bad choices

-As a user I want to recieve guidance, or hints, on what I should do next just in case I get lost in my quest As the site owner I want to set an overall quest divided into seperate mission These missions can be completed in any order, however the hero can decide to follow the order of missions provided through the guidance
+* As a user I want to recieve guidance, or hints, on what I should do next just in case I get lost in my quest
+* As the site owner I want to set an overall quest divided into seperate mission.
+These missions can be completed in any order, however the hero can decide to follow the order of missions provided through the guidance

-As a user I want to be able to talk the NPCs and make decision during the conversation process to collect the items needed for the next mission
+* As a user I want to be able to talk the NPCs and make decision during the conversation process to collect the items needed for the next mission
-As the site owner I want to be able to provide validation before and during conversation to leave the hero the choice to finish the conversation with the NPC, or leave it to decide to acquire the mission item in a different way
+* As the site owner I want to be able to provide validation before and during conversation to leave the hero the choice to finish the conversation with the NPC, or leave it to decide to acquire the mission item in a different way

-As a user I want to be able to fight the NPC to collect the item As the site owner I want to be able to provide the hero an option to fight the NPC
+* As a user I want to be able to fight the NPC to collect the item
+* As the site owner I want to be able to provide the hero an option to fight the NPC

-As a the user I want to know how much life points I have and how many damages I inflict to the NPC As the site owner I want to provide the hero visibility over their stats so they know when to attack or heal As the site owner I want to provide the hero visibility over the NPC stats so they know when to attack or heal
+* As a the user I want to know how much life points I have and how many damages I inflict to the NPC
+* As the site owner I want to provide the hero visibility over their stats so they know when to attack or heal
+* As the site owner I want to provide the hero visibility over the NPC stats so they know when to attack or heal

-As the site owner I want to incentive the user to replay the game more than once As the site owner I want to implement a reputation system that takes into account the hero's actions As the site owner I want to trigger different ending based on the score attached to the hero reputation
+* As the site owner I want to incentive the user to replay the game more than once
+* As the site owner I want to implement a reputation system that takes into account the hero's actions
+* As the site owner I want to trigger different ending based on the score attached to the hero reputation

 ## 2. Design <a name="ui"></a>